Zesting produces modular isotopes and explains their topological invariants: Zesting produces modular isotopes

 To see that the $S$-matrices of the $\ZZ (\Vect^{\omega^u}_G)$ can be realized via ribbon zesting the $S$-matrix of $\ZZ\left (\Vect_G\right)$, we compare the formulas for the $S$-matrix of a quantum double in the twisted and untwisted case universally graded block by block.

-It is straightforward to check that the entries of the twisted and untwisted $S$-matrices agree whenever one of the simples is in the trivially graded component of the MS categories.
+It is straightforward to check that the entries of the twisted and untwisted $S$-matrices agree whenever one of the simples is in the trivially graded component.
+It then suffices to consider the nontrivially-graded blocks of the $S$-matrix, i.e. those entries corresponding to anyons of the form $([b^k], \pi^{u,s}_{k})$ for $k=1,\, 2,\, \ldots, p-1$.